 - 192.168.0.0/16 - this is the same as 192.168.0.0 - 192.168.255.255

-If you set the DNS server information here then that will be set for your VNET.
-After VNET creation you can edit this information from the VNET user experiences.
+If you set the DNS server information here, then that is set for your VNet.
+After VNet creation you can edit this information from the VNet user experiences.
+If you change the DNS of the VNet, then you need to perform a Sync Network operation.

-When you create a Classic VNET using the VNET Integration UI, it will create a VNET in the same resource group as your app.
+When you create a Classic VNet using the VNet Integration UI, it creates a VNet in the same resource group as your app.

 How the system works